StefanosPoulidis/stefanospoulidis.github.io/_pages/about.md

 My work highlights a central tension in human-AI collaboration: AI assistance that improves immediate performance can also reduce decision-makers' situational awareness in subsequent decisions, degrading performance.
 It has also shown that AI help can undermine long-term learning when it replaces productive struggle within a learner's Zone of Proximal Development.
 My goal is to develop evidence-based frameworks that help teams and organizations deploy AI in ways that improve productivity while sustaining human judgment and skill development over time.

-Prior to my PhD, I embarked on an entrepreneurial journey, earning recognition on the Forbes 30 Under 30 list for Greece.
-I also contributed to women’s economic development through my public policy and education roles at MExoxo.
+Prior to my PhD, I embarked on an entrepreneurial journey, earning recognition on the <a href="https://www.forbesgreece.gr/forbes-30-under-30-2021/3497509/stefanos-stib-poulidis" target="_blank" rel="noopener">Forbes 30 Under 30</a> list for Greece.
+I also contributed to women’s economic development through my public policy and education roles at <a href="https://www.mexoxo.com/" target="_blank" rel="noopener">MExoxo</a>.

 I hold a B.S. and M.S. in Electrical and Computer Engineering from the National Technical University of Athens.